-Like millions of small businesses around the world, Eclipse Consulting extensively relies on Microsoft Office solutions (Outlook, Word, PowerPoint, and Excel) for business productivity and business communications.
+Like millions of small businesses around the world, Eclipse Consulting extensively relies on Microsoft 365 email and document management solutions (Outlook, Word, PowerPoint, and Excel) for business productivity and business communications.

 As a technology services firm, we also set up and install Microsoft solutions for our clients all the time.
 Recently, our team was discussing about what we can do to help clients understand all that Microsoft 365 has to offer, and how they should use Microsoft to simplify their workflow processes.